You’re losing revenue.

-As Seth Godin continually points out through his blog, through Project Domino (you should be worried about Amazon, because they get it…) and through his many free publications like ‘Stop Stealing Dreams,’ and ‘What Matters Now,’ traditional publishing, like music, is dead.
+As Seth Godin continually points out through his blog, through Project Domino (you should be worried about Amazon, because they get it…) and through his many free publications like ‘Stop Stealing Dreams,’ and ‘What Matters Now,’ traditional publishing, like the traditional music industry, is dead.

 What Digital Does:

-- Lowers the cost of production considerably, but if I had to guesstimate, I would say that it costs roughly a few extra dollars to print a physical book depending on the size, type and thickness, a savings that at least in part should be passed on to the consumer, especially if volume increases.
+- Lowers the cost of production considerably.
+If I had to guesstimate, I would say that it costs roughly a few extra dollars to print a physical book depending on the size, type and thickness.
+A savings that at least in part should be passed on to the consumer, especially if volume increases.

-My beef is this, and the purpose of writing this post, is that when I go only to purchase a book from Amazon, I am more than likely to purchase the kindle version, when I see that the cost is higher than that of the hard cover or paperback I am more inclined to:
+The purpose of writing this post is this.
+When I go to purchase a book from Amazon, I am more than likely to purchase the kindle version.
+When I see that the cost is higher than that of the hardcover or paperback I am more inclined to: